mineiros-io/terraform-google-project/README.md

 - [**`iam`**](#var-iam): *(Optional `string`)*<a name="var-iam"></a>

-  A list of IAM access.
+  A list of IAM access to apply to the created secret.

   Example: